jnstockley/AddressBookREST/README.md

 # AddressBookREST

+## Version 2.6
+Version 2.6 has been released!
+This update supports the new backend and AES encyrption and decryption!
+The next update I plan on optimizing the code since update has some unsuded code and was rushed.
+The REST API is still functional but needs improvement!
+Look for a version 2.7!

 ## Version 2.5
 As some of you may know I have recently started to split parts of the program apart from eachother.
 I have recently released the new and improved backend of the program at https://github.com/jnstockley/AddressBook.
 I am currently startting to rewirte the CLI with the same improvements and also to include the new and improved backend.
 These same improvemnts will come to the REST interface shortly after the CLI.
 Stay tuned!